---- Example2 ---
+'''

 growpart:

-mode: growpart
+mode: <auto/growpart/off/false>

 devices:

 - "/"

 - "/dev/vdb1"

-ignore_growroot_disabled: true
+ignore_growroot_disabled: <true/false>

 '''

-1.10.14 Grub Dpkg
+1.9.16 Grub Dpkg

-Summary: Configure grub debconf installation device
+Summary: configure grub debconf installation device

 Configure which device is used as the target for grub installation.
 This module should work correctly by default without any user configuration.
 It can be enabled/disabled using the enabled config key in the grub\dpkg config dict.
 The global config key grub-dpkg is an alias for grub\dpkg.
 If no installation device is specified this module will execute grub-probe to determine which disk the /boot directory is associated with.